xsisol01/Digital-electronics-1/Labs/02-logic/README.md

-equation of simplified SoP form of the "greater than" function
+>Equation of simplified SoP form of the "greater than" function

 ![SoP](Images/FunctionSoP.gif)

-equation of simplified PoS form of the "less than" function
+>Equation of simplified PoS form of the "less than" function

 ![PoS](Images/FunctionPoS.gif)